Ashley Scott: Career

 Scott's first screen credit was as Gigolo Jane in the 2001 feature film A.I.
 Artificial Intelligence.
 While Scott has had supporting roles and bit parts in a number of feature films - including Walking Tall (2004), Into the Blue (2005), The Kingdom (2007), and 12 Rounds (2009) - she has had a number of lead and recurring roles on television.

 In 2001, she was cast as series regular Asha Barlow on the Fox science fiction series Dark Angel.
 In 2002, Scott was cast as Helena Kyle / Huntress on the WB television drama series Birds of Prey.

 In 2004, she played the role of Allison on Joey in the unbroadcast pilot, and was replaced by Andrea Anders for the series.

 She starred as Emily Sullivan for both seasons of the CBS series Jericho (2006—2009).
 She was also cast as series regular Mary in the first season (2015) of the Lifetime network's comedy-drama series UnREAL.

 In 2013, she voiced the character Maria in the video game The Last of Us.
 She reprised her role in the 2020 sequel The Last of Us Part II.
-It was revealed during her appearance in Retro Replay that she had originally auditioned for the role of Tess before it went to Annie Wersching.
+She had originally auditioned for the role of Tess before it went to Annie Wersching.

 In 2019, Scott starred in the Netflix psychological thriller Secret Obsession, which was digitally released worldwide on July 18, 2019.
 In the same year, it was reported that Scott would reprise her role as Helena Kyle/Huntress in the Arrowverse crossover "Crisis on Infinite Earths".
 Scott appeared in a scene of Jumanji: The Next Level, although it was cut from the finished film.

 Personal life

-Scott was married to producer Anthony Rhulen from 2004 to 2008.
-In 2010, her daughter Ada was born, followed by her second daughter, Iyla, in 2015.
-She resided in Los Angeles with her two daughters.
+Scott was married to producer Anthony Rhulen from 2004 to 2008, then to the singer Steve Hart (member of the band Worlds Apart).
+In 2010, her daughter Ada Bella Ray Hart was born, followed by her second daughter, Iyla Vue Hart, in 2015.
+She resides in Los Angeles with her two daughters.